NoellePatterson/ffc-readme/wet-season-initiation/duration.md

   ```py
    def calc_fall_flush_durations_2(filter_data, date):
    ```
-2. Set a requirement for slope and flow magnitude on either side of the initiation event \(left-side rising limb and right-side falling limb\).
-The derivative percent threshold shown in the code snippet below is the slope requirement.
-Each side of the peak must have a certain degree of steepness, and once it falls below the steepness threshold then the left or right end of the peak is reached.
+2. Set a requirement for slope and magnitude on either side of the event peak \(left-side rising limb and right-side falling limb\).
+The slope  threshold shown in the code snippet below \(der_percent_threshold\)\.
+The end of the peak on each side is set when slope decreases below the defined thresholds.
 The derivative threshold is higher for the left side \(requires a steeper rising limb\) and lower for the right side \(requires a less steep falling limb\).
 This is based on the typical shape of a storm-caused peak in flow.

-  The flow percent threshold is a magnitude percentile requirement for the left or right side of the initiation event peak.
-For the left side, the left end of the initiation event peak must have a lower magnitude than a certain percentile \(in this case the 80th percentile\) of all flow values on the left side of the peak.
+  The flow percent threshold \(flow_percent_threshold\)\ is a magnitude percentile requirement for the left or right side of the initiation event peak.
+For the left side rising limb, the bottom of the rising limb must be below a relative magnitude threshold \(default 80th percentile\) based on all flow values on the left side of the peak.
 The same requirement is used for the right side of the peak.

   ```py
   """Left side sharp"""